12 January 2021

 Explore your child’s online activities together.
 Understand why they like using certain apps or games and make sure they know what they can do to keep themselves safe.

 Agree your own online rules as a family.
 Use our family agreement template to help you get started.

 Manage your technology and use the settings available to keep your child safe.
-If you need support doing this, you can call the O2 NSPCC Advice Line on 0808 800 5002.

 We know starting a conversation isn’t always easy.
 Hear from our O2 Guru on where to begin.